Sutton, London: Pre 1700

 From the time of Domesday until the 19th century, Sutton formed a parish in the Wallington hundred of Surrey in the feudal system.

 Jose Glover, who was Rector of Sutton from 1628 to 1636, became a pioneer of printing in the English colonies of North America and one of the people instrumental in establishing Harvard College in the 1630s.

 1700 to 1900

 The road from London to Banstead Downs, through Sutton, was a haven for highwaymen in the 18th century.
 In 1755, two turnpike roads, which met at Sutton, were built: one from London to Brighton (Brighton Road), the other from Carshalton to Ewell (Cheam Road).
 The toll bars for the roads were originally located by the Cock Hotel, a coaching inn at the junction.
 The inn's sign straddled the Brighton road.

 The London to Brighton stagecoach began in 1760, and the Cock Hotel was the 9am stop for coaches leaving the city.
 Regular contact beyond the town brought expansion and sophistication.
-Small businesses opened up, at first related to travelers and later to provide goods for neighbouring areas.
+Small businesses opened up, at first related to travellers and later to provide goods for neighbouring areas.
 The toll bars moved away from the junction as Sutton expanded, remaining in use until 1882.